robertdumitrescu/the-interpolator/README.md

     - If none of the above applies, then the content of the files will be treated as strings as a fallback

 - If it points to any other file extension than ```.json``` or ```.js``` file, the content of the file will be treated as a string

+- If this points to an actual file and everything is alright and it can be parsed and is a valid object/collection or string, the contents of the file will be attributed to the template argument by overwriting it (if is already defined)

 #### ```as``` or ```asString```